arisshi/co-deform_no_surfactant/README.txt

 /*-------------------------------------------------------------------------------*/
-/*--  THIN-FILM EVOLUTION OVER RIGID SPHERE W/INSOLUBLE SURFACTANT (DRAFT #06) --*/
+/*--     THIN-FILM EVOLUTION OVER DEFORMABLE SPHERE W/O SURFACTANT (V13)       --*/
 /*-------------------------------------------------------------------------------*/

 Description:
-  Numerical solution of the coupled, one-dimensional evolution of film height and
+  Numerical solution of the coupled, one-dimensional evolution of film height over a deformable bubble.
-	insoluble surfactant concentration over a rigid, spherical substrate.
-Algorithm implements the finite difference method / quasi-linearization to solve a system of two fourth-order, parabolic PDEs (bipentadiagonal linear system when quasi- linearized).
+  	Algorithm implements the finite difference method / quasi-linearization to solve a system
+	of one first order hyperbolic PDE and two second-order parabolic PDEs.
 	See supporting documentation for the derivation of the basic equations and solution algorithm.